 Legend (or History) has it that the island was named Flores because it was covered in flowers when Diogo de Teive discovered it in 1452.
 This 143 Km2 piece of land is the most western point of Europe, marked by a tiny islet off the coast west of Fajã Grande called Ilhéu do Monchique.
 That tiny tip of a rock is where Europe begins.

-An abandoned village called Aldeia da Cuada was close to a ghost town, abandoned in the 1960’s by people who immigrated until a couple of locals bought the houses and turned it into a rural tourism village.
+An abandoned village called Aldeia da Cuada was close to a ghost town, left in the 1960’s by people who immigrated until a couple of locals bought the houses and turned it into a rural tourism village.
 Apart from the necessary interior renovations, the facades and essence of these stone houses were kept.
-Each house is named after its previous owner and there is a careful attention to details of local culture: in the wool quilts, in the old iron beds.
+Each house is named after its previous owner, and there is careful attention to details of local culture: in the wool quilts, in the old iron beds.

-Life is peaceful but isolation of this sort comes with a price — a stronger storm means a cut off on supplies (groceries, mail, communications); a hospital that isn’t properly equipped means an evacuation for something as common as an appendicitis; a demand higher than the supply makes the pricing of basic goods feel like a bad joke.
+Life is peaceful, but isolation of this sort comes with a price — a stronger storm means a cut off on supplies (groceries, mail, communications); a hospital that isn’t adequately equipped means an evacuation for something as familiar as appendicitis; a demand higher than the supply makes the pricing of essential goods feel like a bad joke.

 I can’t tell you all the secrets when you have a whole island to explore, but I can assure you it’s worth the flight (and all the stops and mini layovers that can happen in between), it’s worth the jet lag (I don’t think you’ll even have the option of feeling jet-lagged), it’s worth the tight grip of your hand on the plane seat armrest (chill, these pilots have been landing here for years, they can do this!).

 Have you been to the island of Flores in the Azores?
 What were your favorite spots?